AdithyaSrivastava01/Medical_Care/README.md

 - **Medical Query Assistant**: Implements a RAG-based approach to answer the medical queries provided by the user
 - **Gen-AI interface**: Incorporate cloud-based vector database Pinecone coupled with HuggingFace sentence transformers for Embedding and OpenAI API for LLM integration into the application.
-- **User-Friendly Web Application**: Developed using Flask, HTML, and CSS for real-time predictions.
+- **User-Friendly Web Application**: Developed using Flask, HTML, and CSS for real-time answers.
 - **Cloud Deployment**: Hosted on AWS EC2 and AWS ECR for robust and scalable access.
 - **Automation Integration**: Deployed via GitHub Actions for seamless CI/CD.